|

 Imagine the confusion, if the start of the Sabbath at sundown was based only on observation rules instead of astronomical data referenced to the fixed location of Jerusalem.
 Those who travel would quickly discover the dateline paradox, as Magellan did hundreds of years ago.
 Those who live near the Arctic Circle still have a struggle.

-Some also put forth the idea that those in times past did not have the modern grasp of astronomy for determining time.
+Some suggest those in times past did not have the modern grasp of astronomy for determining time.
 This is incorrect.
 There is evidence of calendars based on advanced calculations as far back as history records.
 An interesting historical fact, noted in the SDA Bible Commentary, Abraham was known as a great astronomer.
 This was probably because astronomy was necessary to keep track of God's calendar.

 These differences in interpretation are why differences of a day or two can sometimes occur in the start of the month.